 Cash BD, Epstein MS, Shah SM.
 A Novel Delivery System of Peppermint Oil for Irritable Bowel Syndrome Symptoms.
 Dig Dis Sci.
 2016 Feb;61(2):560-71. doi: 10.1007/s10620-015-3858-7.

 Alam MS, Roy PK, Miah AR, Mollick SH, Khan MR, Mahmud MC, Khatun S. Efficacy of Peppermint oil in diarrhea predominant IBS – a double blind randomized placebo controlled study.
 Mymensingh Med J. 2013 Jan;22(1):27-30.

-Cappello G, Spezzaferro M, Grossi L, Manzoli L, Marzio L. Peppermint oil (Mintoil) in the treatment of irritable bowel syndrome: a prospective double blind placebo-controlled randomized trial.
+Cappello G, Spezzaferro M, Grossi L, Manzoli L, Marzio L. Peppermint oil in treatment of irritable bowel syndrome: a prospective double blind placebo-controlled randomized trial. a prospective double blind placebo-controlled randomized trial.
 Dig Liver Dis.
 2007 Jun;39(6):530-6.